Getting someone else's mail

 If you still think the message was meant for someone else, contact the sender to let them know they mistyped the email address.

-If you get lots of messages addressed to someone else, check if someone is accidentally forwarding their mail to you.
+If you get lots of messages addressed to someone else, check if someone accidentally forwards their mail to you.

 - On your computer, open a message that looks like it was sent to you by mistake.